aabouie/CapStone1/README.md

 ## Future Work
 * Include more car data from CARmax into the database
 * Include data from other used car retailers
-* Web scraping the CARFAX dataset to include the # of accidents and services for each car
+* Web scraping the CARFAX dataset to include the number of accidents and services for each car
 * Apply machine learning algorithms to predict the price of cars on CARMAX